hzlbbfrog/CenWholeNet/README.md

 ~~~
 python test.py --log_name Resnet18_PAM --arch resnet_PAM
 ~~~

+7. About the demo data
+A reviewer ever mentioned that the images in the paper all include only one kind of defects.
+We synthesized some images with multiple types of defects.
+The results corroborate that the proposed methods have certain generalization ability.
+We want to extend our gratitude to the anonymous reviewer.

 # About CenterNet
 The official [repo](https://github.com/xingyizhou/CenterNet/) was not adopted because of some reasons.